Valkyrae

-Rachell Marie Hofstetter (born January 8, 1992), better known as Valkyrae, is an American online streamer, YouTuber, and podcaster.
+Rachell Marie Hofstetter (born January 8, 1992), also known by her pseudonym Valkyrae, is an American online streamer, YouTuber, and podcaster.
 She is a co-owner of the gaming organization 100 Thieves and founder and CEO of the media company Hihi Studios.

 Hofstetter began streaming on Twitch in 2015.
 She had her breakthrough by playing the competitive online game Fortnite in 2018 and joined 100 Thieves as their first female content creator.
 In 2020, she switched streaming platforms by signing an exclusive contract with YouTube.
 Later that year, she saw significant follower growth and reached her peak viewership when playing the online social deduction game Among Us, which led to her winning the Game Award for "Content Creator of the Year" and the Streamy Award for best live streamer.
 She was also named "Gaming Creator of the Year" by Adweek in 2021 and was included on Forbes 30 Under 30 list in 2022.

 Early life

 Rachell Marie Hofstetter was born on January 8, 1992, and grew up in Moses Lake, Washington.
 She is of Filipino and German descent and has three brothers and one younger sister.
 She cites her mother as the reason she became interested in video games, who encouraged her to pursue it as a hobby from a young age.
 She attended community college and worked a job at GameStop to support herself, later graduating with an associate degree in arts and science.
+She has worked various jobs including as a bank teller, waitress, babysitter, car wash employee, and an arcade attendant.